 After today's 0.52" of precipitation (including 1.3" of snow), the rest of the month would receive only 0.28" more, making this the driest March on record.

 2.41" of rain poured down in the morning, with the last drops over by 11 AM (with 2.03" falling between 1:00 and 8:00).
 It was a record amount for the date.

 8.3" of snow fell from a quick-moving storm that moved in last night (when 1.8" fell), making it the largest accumulation of the winter - and the most in three years.
 12-15" fell out on Long Island.
 This was the last measurable snowfall of the winter.

 The day after March came in like a lamb, a fierce nor'easter battered the area.
 Throughout the day, the City was lashed by a wind-driven mix of rain and wet snow that amounted to 2.24" (0.38" of it fell last night).
-And although Manhattan was spared gale force winds (peak gusts were around 35 mph), gusts of 50-70 mph were common at New York's three major airports, on Long Island, the Jersey shore, and southern New England.
+And although Manhattan was spared gale force winds (peak gusts were around 35 mph), gusts of 50-70 mph were common at New York's three major airports, on Long Island, at the Jersey shore, and in southern New England.
 Temperatures were mostly in the mid-to-upper 30s (with wind chills in the upper 20s).